Voulge

 A voulge (also spelled vouge, sometimes called a couteau de breche) is a type of polearm that existed in medieval Europe, primarily in 15th century France.

+Description

-A voulge would usually have a narrow single-edged blade mounted with a socket on a shaft.
+A voulge would usually have a narrow single-edged blade (sometimes with a secondary edge on the back) mounted with a socket on a shaft.
 The weapon could additionally feature shaft reinforcements called langets and rondel protection for the hands at the base of the blade.
 Troops that used the weapon are called voulgiers.
-It's a weapon noted to have been used by the Franc-Archers and is also depicted in artwork of their creation.
-There's a popular erroneous definition of the word voulge in modern times, which refers to a pointy cleaver-like weapon blade attached to the shaft with two hoops like a bardiche.
+It is a weapon noted to have been used by the Franc-Archers and is also depicted in artwork of their creation.

+There is a popular erroneous definition of the word voulge in modern times, which refers to a pointy cleaver-like weapon blade attached to the shaft with two hoops like a bardiche.
 This definition is incorrect and started in the 19th century with Viollet le Duc, and the weapon in question is an early form of halberd.